 So here are a few tips for traveling with just a personal item—no matter what time of year it is.

 1. Start with the bag you want to bring, not the stuff you want to bring

 Bags are made to be filled, so as a general rule, whatever bag you bring will be stuffed.
 If you lay out all the items you want to bring, and find a bag big enough to fit it, you’ll just wind up bringing even more stuff until the bag is full.
 So pick the bag you want to carry and don’t bring anything more than what fits comfortably.
+Pick something easy to carry and made of lightweight material.
 We use packing cubes and know how many cubes fit in the bag (a medium and a small).
 So when the cubes are full, we’re done packing—though the chargers, hat, extra pair of shoes and neck pillow get stuffed around the cubes.
 Some people opt to roll their clothes and place them directly in the bag because packing cubes take up space.
 Whatever you decide, the point is to pick the bag first.
 If it doesn’t fit, it doesn’t go.

 2. Bring Castile soap

 Toiletries can weigh your bag down, and Castile soap is the wonder of wonders.
 It’s biodegradable; gentle on faces, bodies, and hair; and can be used as laundry detergent.
 Throw a few 3 oz bottles of this in your bag, and you won’t need any other products than conditioner (which is usually available at hotels and Airbnb’s), moisturizer and sunscreen.